Ballary M. Raghavendra: Ballary Brothers: Popularising Carnatic Music in early 50's & 60's

 Raghavendra's father, Vidwan Ballary.
 M. Venkatesh Achar was a carnatic classical vocalist and his uncle Ballary M Sheshagiri Achar was a Vaggeyakara (composer of lyrics and music).
 His uncle and father were known as 'Ballary Brothers' and performed in most parts of India during the 1950s and 1960s.
 Ballary Brothers were accompanied in numerous concerts by stalwarts such as Palghat Mani Iyer, Lalgudi Jayaraman, Palghat R. Raghu, T. K. Murthy, M. S. Gopalakrishnan, Umayalpuram K. Sivaraman, T. N. Krishnan, Karaikudi Mani etc.

 His father Sri Ballary M Venkateshachar has been conferred with 'Sangeeta Vidyanidhi' award from Mysore JSS Sangeeta Sabha, 'Ashthana Vidwan' award from Shri Ganapathi Sacchidananda Ashrama's avadhoota datta peetha, 'Karnataka Kalashri' award from Karnataka state sangeeta nritya academy.

 Continuing the tradition

 Raghavendra's family members have continued the tradition of promoting Carnatic classical music.
 His sister Shrimati Vani Sateesh is a prominent Carnatic vocalist, who had given her first concert at the age of 10.
 She is "A" grade artist of All India Radio in Carnatic Classical Vocal.
 Vani's core strength and love has always been bhakti and singing compositions filled with bhakti rasa.
-Vani was in the US after her marriage and started performing extensively outside of India.
-Since mid-90s, Vani has performed in various reputed Sabhas in US and India.
-Vani Sateesh is a regular performer for both All India Radio, Doordarshan and various TV Channels.
-Vani has also had her initial music training from her brother Sri Ballary M Raghavendra.